jampp/sharedbuffers/README.rst

 The main supported implementation of obtaining shared memory is by memory-mapping files, but the library also supports mapping buffers (anonymous mmap objects) as well, albeit they're harder to share among processes.

-Currently, most primitive types and collections are supported, except `dicts`.

 Supported primivite types:

     * int (up to 64 bit precision)